How to Apply

 - Subscriber Schools are assessed a flat fee of $2,000

-- Submission of the NWAIS Annual Report included as part of the annual NAIS DASL survey, which illustrates the school’s commitment to on-going school improvement, by October 26th of each year (Affiliate Schools are exempt).
+- Submission of the NWAIS Annual Report, which illustrates the school’s commitment to on-going school improvement, by October 1st of each year (Affiliate Schools are exempt).

 - All Accredited and Candidate Member schools are required to be represented at the Fall and Spring Heads Meetings.